 • Declined: The number of applicants set as Declined.

-• Pending: The number of applicants that haven’t been accepted into a candidate pipeline or declined.
+• Pending: The number of applicants who haven’t been accepted into a candidate pipeline or declined yet.

 Processing applicants in RecMan

 All new applicants are shown as Pending.
-The general thought in RecMan is to add untreated (pending) candidates to a pipeline to begin the recruitment process, where the finalizing steps are to either set them as declined or hired.
+The general flow in RecMan is to add untreated (pending) candidates to a pipeline to begin the recruitment process, where the finalizing steps are to either set them as declined or hired.
+Read more in this article.

 Options